Domestic military deployments by the second Trump administration: Portland

 On September 27, Trump announced on Truth Social that he had ordered the U.S. Department of Defense to deploy troops to Portland to counter what he called "domestic terrorists" in "war-ravaged Portland".
 Trump stated that he was authorizing the use of "full force," if necessary, in order to protect Portland-based ICE facilities.
 On September 28, it was revealed that Oregon state leaders received a memo from Trump where he noted that he had ordered the deployment of 200 National Guard members to Portland, and that they were authorized to "perform federal functions for 60 days."

-Ongoing peaceful protests occurred around an ICE facility in the city for several months with few incidents.
-The movement peaked in June 2025, and by September the Portland Police Bureau estimated that activity was limited to 9–15 demonstrators per night, and booths placed by religious organizations during the daytime hours to provide spiritual support to those attending appointments at the facility.
+Ongoing riots occurred around an ICE facility in the city for several months with few incidents.
+The movement peaked in June 2025, and by September, the Portland Police Bureau estimated that activity was limited to 100s demonstrators per night, and booths placed by religious organizations during the daytime hours to provide spiritual support to those attending appointments at the facility.

-Portland mayor Keith Wilson suspected that Trump's decision to send troops to Portland was based on his viewing of file footage of past unrest in the city; on September 26, Fox News aired interviews with Newt Gingrich and DHS assistant secretary Tricia McLaughlin to discuss Trump's recent declaration of "Antifa" as a domestic terrorist group, both of which containing b-roll of unrest during Portland's George Floyd protests in 2020.
+Portland mayor Keith Wilson suspected that Trump's decision to send troops to Portland was based on his viewing of file footage of past unrest in the city; on September 26, Fox News aired interviews with Newt Gingrich and DHS assistant secretary Tricia McLaughlin to discuss Trump's recent declaration of "Antifa" as a domestic terrorist group, both of which containing B-roll of unrest during Portland's George Floyd protests in 2020.
 In a phone interview with NBC News correspondent Yamiche Alcindor on September 28, Trump seemingly questioned his decision to deploy troops, stating "I spoke to the governor [Tina Kotek], she was very nice.
 But I said, 'Well wait a minute, am I watching things on television that are different from what's happening?
 My people tell me different.'
 They are literally attacking and there are fires all over the place ... it looks like terrible."
 Residents on social media called out the claims that Portland was "war-ravaged", with some posting photos of everyday scenes of the city to disprove and comment upon it.
-Protestors responded with tactical frivolity, wearing inflatable animal costumes and dancing to "deflate" the narrative of a war-zone of violent Antifa protestors.
+Protesters responded with tactical frivolity, wearing inflatable animal costumes and dancing to "deflate" the narrative of a war zone of violent antifa protesters.

-As of October 23, 2025, 200 federalized Oregon National Guard troops are on standby near Portland, though they have not yet been deployed to the city.
-U.S. District Judge Karin J. Immergot issued a temporary restraining order to block Trump’s deployment of troops.
-Then on October 5, Immergot issued a permanent injunction blocking Donald Trump from deploying National Guard troops to Portland.
-He ruled that there was no legal basis for federalizing the National Guard and that deploying National Guard troops to Portland, Oregon, violated the Tenth Amendment.
-IN his final ruling, he stated that the protests against the president’s immigration policies were peaceful and that there were no clashes between protesters and federal agents.
+As of October 23, 2025, 200 federalized Oregon National Guard troops were on standby near Portland, though they had not been deployed to the city.
+On January 15, 2026, about 100 National Guard members returned from Portland to Fort Bliss in El Paso, Texas.